Updated 2024-10-15

 Note

-Oracle defined backup policies are not supported for scheduled volume group backups.
+Oracle defined backup policies aren't supported for scheduled volume group backups.

 Managing Backup Policy Assignments to Volume Groups